gbif/data-blog/content/post/2021-05-28-run-big-queries-on-aws-with-spark.md

 <!--more-->

 In this tutorial, I will be running a simple query on 1.3 billion occurrences records.
-I will be using [apache-spark](https://spark.apache.org/).
-I will be using the **Scala** and **Python** Spark APIs.
+I will be using [apache-spark](https://spark.apache.org/) with the **Scala** and **Python** APIs.
 This guide is similar to the one written previously about [Microsoft Azure](https://data-blog.gbif.org/post/microsoft-azure-and-gbif/).
 You can also work with the snapshots using **SQL** [example here](https://github.com/gbif/occurrence/blob/master/aws-public-data.md#getting-started-with-athena).

 <sub>✝</sub>The snapshot includes all records shared under CC0 and CC BY designations published through GBIF that have coordinates which have passed automated quality checks.
 The GBIF mediated occurrence data are stored in Parquet files in AWS s3 storage in [several regions](https://github.com/gbif/occurrence/blob/master/aws-public-data.md).